United Kingdom industrial disputes and strikes (2022–present): Schools in Scotland

+On 17 August, GMB Scotland announced that non-teaching staff in ten Scottish council areas would stage two days of strike action on 13 and 14 September.
+On 25 August, members of Unison in 24 of Scotland's 32 council areas voted to take industrial action after rejecting a 5.5% pay offer.
+The strike action would affect catering, cleaning, pupil support, administration and janitorial staff in schools and early years centres.
+On 14 September, a fresh offer from Cosla that would see workers receive an extra £1,929 by 1 January 2024 was rejected by Unison and the GMB.
+On 21 September, Unison confirmed strikes would take place on 26, 27 and 28 September in 24 council areas.
+Last minute talks over the weekend preceding these dates also failed to bring about a resolution.

+On 1 November 2023, UNISON announced that non-teaching staff at schools in Dundee City, Stirling, Clackmannanshire, Angus and Perth and Kinross would strike on 15 November, with further dates to be confirmed later.
+On 3 November, Unison suspended further strike action after receiving a revised pay offer from the Scottish Government, which it planned to putto its members.

+Schools in Wales

 On 10 March, members of the National Education Union in Wales called off two strikes planned for 15 and 16 March after receiving a new pay offer from the Welsh Government.
+On 23 March, they voted to accept the pay offer, worth 8%, ending their industrial dispute.

 Universities

 On 24 October, the UK's largest higher education union, the UCU voted in favour of strike action in a national ballot.
-On 8 November the UCU announced three days of strike action on 24, 25 and 30 November.
+On 8 November, the UCU announced three days of strike action on 24, 25 and 30 November.
 On 12 January 2023, a further 18 days of strike action were announced through February and March, and were expected to affect 150 universities in the UK.
-On 17 February the University and College Union announced that seven days of strikes planned for February and March had been called off after "significant progress" was made in discussions with their employers.
+On 17 February, the University and College Union announced that seven days of strikes planned for February and March had been called off after "significant progress" was made in discussions with their employers.
+On 14 August, the UCU announced that strikes would continue into the new term in September after talks between the union and employers broke down.

+On 26 June 2023, UCU members at Stirling University announced a three-day strike beginning from the following day, after claiming their wages had been cut by 50% to taking part in a UK-wide marking boycott taking place at 145 universities and that began in April 2023.
+Another strike was due to commence on 11 September, with staff striking on weekdays for three weeks.